-As always, each reader should contact their own attorney to obtain legal advice based on their own situation.
+Each reader should contact their own attorney and insurer to obtain legal and liability advice based on their own situation.

 An agricultural economics and business website.